The Often Overlooked and Misunderstood C6 LED Christmas Lights

 When it comes to wrapping trees and scattering the foliage with LED Christmas light sets, most people, ourselves included, use 5 mm Wide Angle Conical light set.
 Conicals are by far the most popular LED set we sell and look great for foliage lighting.
 We also see a number of people going with M5 light sets, which have a similar shape as an incandescent mini light, but the illumination isn't as intense as the Conicals.

-Then there's the light sets that are used for perimeter lighting.
+Then there are light sets that are used for perimeter lighting.
 C7 and C9s are the dominant bulb design found in this type of lighting application.
-Most people feel that the bigger the bulb, the better the look, and for the most part this is correct when it comes to perimeter lighting.
+Most people feel that the bigger the bulb, the better they look, and for the most part, this is correct when it comes to perimeter lighting.

 Then there's the C6 LED light set, the lonely C6 is a bit of an outcast.
 It's often considered too large for foliage lighting and too small for perimeter lighting.
 It just doesn't seem to fit in anywhere.
 The C6 has discovered the painful truth; when it comes to LED Christmas lights, size does matter.
 Or does it?
 Let's take a closer look at this poor outcast that hasn't received the attention it deserves.